lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 ~~~~~~~~~~~~~~~~~~~

 The Rubin Science Platform (RSP) comes with the ``rubin-env`` conda environment, including the LSST Science Pipelines, pre-installed and activated within the Notebook and Terminal.
-If you need to extend the ``rubin-env`` environment by installing other Python packages to enable your work, you can use the ``pip install`` command.
+If it is necessary to extend the ``rubin-env`` environment by installing other Python packages to enable your work, you can use the ``pip install`` command.
 In the RSP, ``pip`` actually invokes ``conda`` to do its work, ensuring that dependencies that are already present in ``rubin-env`` are used (if compatible).
-Packages installed with ``pip`` will be placed in a subdirectory of your home directory.
+Packages installed with ``pip`` will be placed in a subdirectory of the home directory.
-These packages are only guaranteed to work when the conda environment in which you installed them is activated.
+These packages are only guaranteed to work when the conda environment in which they are installed is activated.

 If you need to install other conda packages but don't need to use them at the same time as the ``rubin-env`` and LSST Science Pipelines packages, you can install them into a new conda environment.
 Start by doing ``source /opt/lsst/software/stack/loadLSST.bash`` to initialize conda.